 Q. How do I book my ceremony with you?

-A. It’s easy!
-Head on over to the Ceremony Packages tab and review the options.
+A. Head on over to the Ceremony Packages tab and review your options.
 Once you find the package that best fits your needs, scroll below the descriptions and click CONTACT KRISTI to check availability through my contact form or click the Book a Consult button to schedule a time to for us to chat and get to know each other.